The Best Paying States for Teachers

 The number two state is Connecticut, which shares some of the same characteristics as the District of Columbia.
 The cost of living index is 127 compared to the U.S. average of 100, so higher salaries are required to maintain the same standard of living.
 Connecticut has a large range in teacher salary, from $32,000 at the lower end to $98,000 at the top.
 Though a small state, Connecticut has both very wealthy and very poor areas, which contributes to this range.

 California narrowly beats out Illinois for the third spot on the list, but ranks highest in cost of living among these states, with an index of 137.
-With increasing state budgetary problems in recent years, California’s per pupil spending is low by comparison, but voters are in favor of paying more taxes to increase spending on education, according to a recent poll.
+With increasing state budgetary problems in recent years, California’s per pupil spending is low by comparison, but voters are in favor of paying more taxes to increase spending on education.

 Interested in how to become a teacher in California?
 Check out our page on California teacher certification.